Shajar87/Project_Portfolio/README.md

 **I’m Mohd Shajar, an Electronics Engineering student at Aligarh Muslim University.**

-**🔸I love working on data and business analysis projects using Python, SQL, Excel and Power BI.**
+**🔸I love working on data and business analysis projects using Python, SQL, Excel, and Power BI.**
 **I have developed various skills and experience through my diverse project portfolio.**

 **🔸Besides my academic interests, I’m also an avid entrepreneur who dreams of creating something that can make a positive difference in the world and improve people’s lives.**

 **🔸Interned as a Data Analyst at Gurucool, India's largest free learning platform for students.**
-**Worked on it's Padhaai App to analyse the users behaviour and patterns.**
+**Worked on its Padhaai App to analyze the user's behavior and patterns.**

 **🟢Now I'm looking for new opportunities in data analytics and business analysis.**

-**👉Here are my some of the projects**
+**👉Here are some of the projects**

 ## [Project 1: 120 Years of Olympic History Analysis Using SQL](https://github.com/Shajar87/Project_Portfolio/blob/main/Olympic%20History%20Analysis.pdf)
 ### About The Project
 **Tool used: MySQL**

-In this project "120 years of Olympic history",I used SQL queries to answer some fascinating questions about the Olympic games.
+In this project "120 years of Olympic history", I used SQL queries to answer some fascinating questions about the Olympic games.

-Used some of the common and advanced SQL concepts such as window functions, CTEs, subqueries, and more to answer the queations as below:
+Used some of the common and advanced SQL concepts such as window functions, CTE, subqueries, and more to answer the questions below:

 1. How many Olympic games have been held?
 2. List down all Olympics games held so far.